2009–10 Darlington F.C. season: Background and summary

 In February 2009, Darlington F.C. chairman George Houghton had placed the club into administration, which obliged the Football League to impose a 10-point deduction.
 The team finished the 2008–09 season in 12th place in League Two, only seven points below the promotion play-off places.
 Despite closing the west stand at the Darlington Arena to cut costs, and fund-raising projects, which included a match between the club's 1999-2000 play-off team and an All-Stars team featuring former Darlington players Bernie Slaven and Marco Gabbiadini under the captaincy of former England international midfielder Paul Gascoigne that attracted a crowd of over 3,000, no buyer for the club was found by a 5 May deadline.
 The "majority of the first-team squad" were made available on free transfers, and assistant manager Martin Gray and most of the coaching staff and administrative staff were laid off.
 Craig Liddle and Neil Maddison took caretaker charge of the team.

 On 20 May, Houghton returned as owner and chairman; he appointed former Middlesbrough manager Colin Todd as manager, and issued a statement confirming he was "not going to let the club die" so would continue funding until a buyer was found.
-Shortly afterwards, a deal was agreed such that Raj Singh would becom chairman with full control of club and stadium and he and Houghton would each own half of the surrounding land.
+Shortly afterwards, a deal was agreed such that Raj Singh would become chairman with full control of club and stadium and he and Houghton would each own half of the surrounding land.
 Darlington exited administration on 7 August, with approval from the Football League to participate in the 2009–10 League Two season.
 On 3 August, 13 players were officially registered, several of whom had been with the club in 2008–09; a further 4 arrived before the end of the month.

 The team gained only two points from the first nine matches, and Todd left on 26 September.
 He and the chairman disagreed as to whose idea his departure was.
 After two matches with Liddle as caretaker – both defeats – former Republic of Ireland manager Steve Staunton took over until the end of the season, with Kevin Richardson as his assistant.